+Garages and permanent outbuildings None.
+Outside areas and boundaries Wanally in an act of Outside areas and boundaries Visually inspected.
+There are garden grounds to the front and rear, adequately bounded by pointed brick and blockwork walls together with timber fencing.
+Garden areas are mainly laid to grass.
+Paths are formed in concrete slabs.
+Ceilings Visually inspected from floor level.
+The ceilings are plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are partly plastered 'on the hard'.
-Some are lined in plasterboard.
+Internal walls are partly plastered 'on the hard' and partly plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of a suspended timber type with timber joists and covered with tongued and grooved floorboards and chipboard to the attic floor.
+Flooring throughout the property is of suspended timber design, overlaid in tongue and groove boarding.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Timber skirtings, door facings and door surrounds and timber internal pass doors, some of which have glazed panels.
+The internal doors are timber panelled.
+The skirting boards and door surrounds are timber.
 The staircase is timber.
-The kitchen fittings consist of floor and wall mounted units.
-Chimney breasts and fireplaces None.
+Kitchen fittings comprise a range of wall and base units and work surfaces.
+Chimney broasts and firenlases None Chimney breasts and fireplaces None.
 Internal decorations Visually inspected.
-Papered and painted walls and ceilings, some of which have a textured finish, painted and stained internal woodwork.
-Cellars None Ociiai 5 None.
+The ceilings and walls are painted.
+Some ceilings are textured.
+The joinery is also painted.